 In most cases, your best bet is to clearly communicate your issues with your current attorney.
 Often, you can reach an acceptable agreement without changing lawyers.
 Occasionally, switching attorneys is necessary.

-When you change lawyers, the Rules of Professional Conduct protect your best interests by holding your previous lawyer to a high standard, including upholding all tenets of the attorney-client relationship.
+When you change lawyers, the Rules of Professional Conduct protect your best interests by holding your previous lawyer to a high standard, including upholding all tenets of the attorney-client relationship (per the Texas Bar).
 A lawyer who fails to uphold this standard may face sanctions or even lose their license.

 As a part of these rules of conduct, your attorney must turn over all documents related to your case.
 Your new lawyer can request your file and handle this process.
 Most attorneys work together to make this process easier, although some may make it more difficult to obtain your case file than others.

-How Will My Attorney’s Fees Work If I Change in the Middle of the Case?
+How will My Attorney’s Payment Change if I Change in the Middle of the Case?

-In many cases, attorneys handle personal injury claims on a contingency basis.
-This means your attorney pays all upfront costs, and subtracts their expenses and fees from your settlement award.
+In many cases, attorneys handle personal injury claims without requiring upfront costs.
+This means your attorney pays all upfront costs and subtracts their expenses from your settlement award.
 You receive the remaining portion.